lakshaywadhwacse/The-Minion-Game/README.md

 String  = BANANA
 Kevin's vowel beginning word = ANA
 Here, ANA occurs twice in BANANA.
 Hence, Kevin will get 2 Points.

+## Your task is to determine the winner of the game and their score.

+# Input Format

+A single line of input containing the string .
+# Note: ## The string  will contain only uppercase letters:[A-Z]

+# Constraints
+0<len<pow(10,6)

+# Output Format

+Print one line: the name of the winner and their score separated by a space.

+If the game is a draw, print Draw.

+# Sample Input
+BANANA

+# Sample Output
+Stuart 12